connexcs/docs/docs/apps/components/date.md

 4. **Animations and Transitions**: Animations and transitions can be incorporated to enhance the visual appeal and user experience of the date component.
 Libraries like GSAP or CSS animations can be used to add smooth transitions, visual feedback, and engaging interactions to the component.
    For instance, a date component could animate the calendar slide-in transition when the user clicks on the input field.

-5. Accessibility: Accessibility measures should be considered to ensure that the date component is usable by users with disabilities.
+5. **Accessibility**: Accessibility measures should be considered to ensure that the date component is usable by users with disabilities.
 This includes providing keyboard navigation, screen reader support, and appropriate color contrast.
    For example, a date component could provide keyboard navigation shortcuts for selecting dates, making it accessible to users who rely on keyboard input.

 Examples may include: